JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_02_Write_Document_Word.md

     - **Regenerate** the suggestions if you don't like any of the suggestions, you can select to regenerate them, and Copilot provides you three more options from which to choose.
     - Enter text describing the update you're looking for in the **What do you want Copilot to change?** field.

 1. Let's enter a specific prompt to get the results we want.
-In the **What do you want Copilot to Change** field, enter *Rewrite this paragraph to add more detail about the product.
-The tone of this paragraph should be professional and engaging*.
+In the **What do you want Copilot to Change** field, enter:

+    +++Rewrite this paragraph to add more detail about the product.
+The tone of this paragraph should be professional and engaging.+++

 1. Review the rewritten options, choose the one you most prefer, and select **Replace**.